Carlos Coolidge

-Carlos Coolidge (June 25, 1792 – August 15, 1866) was an American Whig politician, a lawyer, a Vermont state representative, the Speaker of the Vermont House, a state senator, and the 19th governor of Vermont.
+Carlos Coolidge (June 25, 1792 – August 15, 1866) was an American attorney and politician from Windsor, Vermont.
+Originally a Whig, and later a Republican, he served as governor of Vermont from 1848 to 1850.

+A native of Windsor, Coolidge graduated from Middlebury College in 1811.
+He served in the militia and studied law, and attained admission to the bar in 1814 and practiced in Windsor.
+Coolidge's legal career continued for more than fifty years, and he was active almost until his death.
+Coolidge was active in local office throughout his life, including justice of the peace. originally a Whig, Coolidge served as Windsor County State's Attorney from 1831 to 1836.
+He represented Windsor in the Vermont House of Representatives from 1834 to 1837 and served as speaker of the house from 1836 to 1837.
+He served again in the Vermont House from 1839 to 1842 and was again chosen to serve as speaker.
+In 1848, he was the successful Whig nominee for governor; he was reelected in 1849 and served from October 1848 to October 1850.

+After leaving the governorship, Coolidge resumed his legal practice.
+He served in the Vermont Senate from 1853 to 1856 and was elected as the senate's president pro tempore.
+Coolidge became a Republican when the party was founded in the mid-1850s.
+He died in Windsor on August 15, 1866 and was buried at Old South Church Cemetery in Windsor.

 Biography

-Coolidge was born in Windsor, Vermont, in 1792.
+Coolidge was born in Windsor, Vermont on June 25, 1792, the son of Nathan Coolidge and Elizabeth (Curtis) Coolidge.
+His extended family included Calvin Coolidge, who was a distant cousin.
 He attended the schools of Windsor, and studied with Reverend James Converse of Weathersfield in preparation for attending college.
 He began studies at Dartmouth College, transferred to Middlebury College in 1809, and graduated with honors in 1811.
 He studied law with Peter Starr of Middlebury, and then with Jonathan H. Hubbard of Windsor, attained admission to the bar, and began a practice in Windsor in 1814.
 Coolidge was active well into his old age, and practiced for more than fifty years.
 On September 22, 1817, Coolidge married Harriet Bingham and the couple had two daughters, Mary and Harriet.
 Mary Coolidge (1818–1875) was the wife of Reverend Franklin Butler (1814–1880).
 Harriet (1826–1831) died at the age of 5.